Western comics: Cowboy actor comics

+Faux cowboy actors

+Publishers sometimes used models to portray “faux cowboy” heroes.
+Actor and model Steve Holland posed as Bob Colt, a fictional Fawcett cowboy who appeared in ten issues (1950–1952).
+Timely Comics used the same trick with Tex Morgan, Tex Taylor and Rex Hart.
+In a notable instance, Timely editor Stan Lee himself dressed up as the title character for the cover of Black Rider #8 (March 1950).

 Creators

 Since Westerns were such a popular genre in the 1950s, many of the period's notable creators spent at least some time doing Western comics.

 Writer Paul S. Newman and artist Tom Gill had an 11-year stretch on Dell's The Lone Ranger, a 107-issue run that marks one of the longest of any writer/artist team on a comic-book series.
 Larry Lieber spent nine years as writer-artist of Marvel's Rawhide Kid.
 France Herron and Fred Ray were the long-time writer and artist of DC's Tomahawk.
 Gaylord DuBois excelled in writing Western comics featuring realistic animals: he wrote the entire run of The Lone Ranger's Famous Horse Hi-Yo Silver, the entire run of National Velvet under both the Dell and Gold Key imprints, and many other animal stories for a number of publishers.

 Carl Pfeufer was the longtime artist of Fawcett's Tom Mix comics.
 Artist Fred Guardineer had a long run on Magazine Enterprises' The Durango Kid.
 Pete Tumlinson illustrated most of Kid Colt's early stories.
 Later, Tumlinson drew Western stories for Atlas Comics' Outlaw Fighters, Two-Gun Western, and Wild Western.
 Russ Heath drew a corral-full of Western stories for such Marvel titles as Wild Western, All Western Winners, Arizona Kid, Black Rider, Western Outlaws, and Reno Browne, Hollywood's Greatest Cowgirl.
 Vic Carrabotta worked on such Marvel Westerns as Apache Kid, Kid Colt: Outlaw, The Outlaw Kid, and Western Outlaws.
 Artist John Severin was known for his 1950s Western comics art for Atlas.
 Artist Mike Sekowsky drew such characters as the Apache Kid, the Black Rider, and Kid Colt for Atlas; he later freelanced for other companies, drawing the TV-series spin-offs Gunsmoke and Buffalo Bill, Jr. for Dell Comics.

 Artist Rocke Mastroserio specialized in Western stories for such Charlton Comics series as Billy the Kid, Black Fury, Jim Bowie, Rocky Lane's Black Jack, Sheriff of Tombstone, Six-Gun Heroes, Texas Rangers in Action, and Wyatt Earp, Frontier Marshal.
 Pat Boyette worked on such Charlton Western series as Billy the Kid, Cheyenne Kid, and Outlaws of the West.